Aaliyah: Relationship with R. Kelly

-In his 2011 book The Man Behind the Man: Looking from the Inside Out, Demetrius Smith Sr., Kelly's former tour manager, revealed that Kelly married Aaliyah after she told him that she was pregnant.
-In the 2019 documentary Surviving R. Kelly, Smith described how he helped Aaliyah forge the necessary documents to show she was 18 to marry Kelly.
+In his 2011 book The Man Behind the Man: Looking from the Inside Out, Kelly's former tour manager Demetrius Smith Sr. revealed that Kelly married Aaliyah after she told him that she was pregnant.
+In the 2019 documentary Surviving R. Kelly, Smith described how he helped her forge documents claiming that she was 18 in order to marry Kelly.
 Smith also said he was "not proud" of his role in facilitating their marriage.
 Additionally, the documentary revealed that Jovante Cunningham, a former backup dancer, claimed to have witnessed Kelly having sex with Aaliyah on his tour bus.

 Aaliyah admitted in court documents that she had lied about her age.
 In May 1997, she filed suit in Cook County seeking to have all records of the marriage expunged because she was not old enough under state law to get married without her parents' consent.
 It was reported that she cut off all professional and personal ties with Kelly after the marriage was annulled and ceased contact with him.
-In a 2014 interview, Aaliyah's cousin Jomo Hankerson said that she "got villainized" for her relationship with Kelly and the scandal over the marriage made it difficult to find producers for her second album.
-"We were coming off of a multi-platinum debut album and except for a couple of relationships with Jermaine Dupri and Puffy, it was hard for us to get producers on the album."
-Hankerson also expressed confusion over why "they were upset" with Aaliyah given her age at the time.
+In a 2014 interview, her cousin Jomo Hankerson said that she "got villainized" for her relationship with Kelly and the scandal over the marriage made it difficult to find producers for her second album: "we were coming off of a multi-platinum debut album and except for a couple of relationships with Jermaine Dupri and Puffy, it was hard for us to get producers on the album."
+He also expressed confusion over why "they were upset" with her, given her age at the time.